DrinTive/temporal-sample/README.md

 * This project is for learning/demo purposes.
 * You can expand the workflow with timers, retries, child workflows, etc.
 * To run with a production Temporal cluster or Temporal Cloud, adjust the connection settings in your client and worker.

----

-Let me know if you want this as a `README.md` file or tailored for deployment to a team/org.